clarus/smart-print/README.md

 * `^-^` stands for `^^`
 * spaces are collapsing
 * a `nest` is also a `group`, but indenting when spaces are broken
-* there are three printing modes: flat, on need (by default, split only when necessary) and all (like the normal mode of PPrint)
+* there are internally three printing modes: flat, on need (by default, split only when necessary) and all (like the normal mode of PPrint)

 Documentation
 --------------